You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

-Iridium has to be mentioned in regards to nib material because it is incredibly common for fountain pens to have an iridium tip (specifically that small ball you see at the end of round fountain pen nibs).
+You must mention this material when discussing nib material because many fountain pens commonly have an iridium tip, specifically the small ball you see at the end of round fountain pen nibs.

 Iridium is a very hard, anti-corrosive metal.
-It is used on the tip to extend the writing life of the nib, while still allowing the flexibility and springiness of the metal used to form the nibs body.
+The tip uses it to extend the nib's writing life while still maintaining the flexibility and springingness of the metal forming the nibs body.